hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

-`VirtualGL <https://en.wikipedia.org/wiki/VirtualGL>`_ is a technology that redirects OpenGL commands to a 3D graphics accelerator on the computer where the application is running or to a sofware rendering library.
+`VirtualGL <https://en.wikipedia.org/wiki/VirtualGL>`_ is a technology that redirects OpenGL commands to a 3D graphics accelerator on the computer where the application is running or to a software rendering library.
 It then pushes the rendered image to the X server.
 Instead of a stream of thousands or millions of OpenGL commands, one large image is now passed over the network to the X server, reducing the